David0tt/MyShortcuts/Readme.md

 or simply set the shortcuts automatically from the `shortcuts.conf` configuration file:

     dconf load /org/gnome/settings-daemon/plugins/media-keys/ < shortcuts.conf
+    # chmod +x *.sh # might be required in this directory on a new system

 (this also works, if for some reason the shortcut can not be entered in the settings)

+store the keybindings with

+    dconf dump /org/gnome/settings-daemon/plugins/media-keys/

 #### Setting Shortcuts in the GUI